Skip to content

 The amount of any benefit you receive will depend on factors such as your income and savings, your age, the size of your household, whether any household members are disabled and the amount of rent that you pay.

-If you receive Income Support, Income Based Jobseekers Allowance, or the guarantee element of Pension Credit, you may be eligible for the maximum amount of housing benefit.
+If you receive Income Support, Income Based Jobseekers Allowance, Income Based Employment Support Allowance or the guaranteed element of Pension Credit, you may be eligible for the maximum amount of housing benefit.
 If you don’t receive any of these benefits, but have low earnings, you might still qualify for some housing benefit.
 But usually, your savings must be less than £16,000.

 If you are married, or live together as husband and wife, you will be assessed on your joint income.